From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Centralized Machine Learning

-where $\bar{\theta}$ is an averaged model which is updated every $k$ iterations and $\bar{g}$ is a gradient averaged among all data samples at point $\bar{\theta}$.
-The first term $\nabla f(\theta_{t-1})$ on the right side of Equation \ref{eq:SVRG1} is exactly the $g_t$ used in SGD.
-The core idea of SVRG is to make the upper bound of gradients' variance keep being reduced during training by adding additional computation for correction which is $ (- \nabla f(\bar{\theta}) + \bar{g})$. \cite{mcmahan2016communication} shows that SVRG can cooperate well with some distributed optimization algorithms like DANE\cite{shamir2014communication} by working as the local optimizer.
+where $\bar{w}$ is an averaged model which is updated every $k$ iterations and $\bar{g}$ is the gradient averaged among all data samples at point $\bar{w}$.
+The first term $\nabla f(w_{t-1}; d_i)$ on the right side of the first equation is exactly the $g_t$ used in SGD.
+The core idea of SVRG is to make the upper bound of gradients' variance keep reducing during training by using correction $(- \nabla f(\bar{w}; d_i) + \bar{g})$.
+McMahan~\et~\cite{mcmahan2016communication} found out that SVRG can cooperate well with some distributed optimization algorithms like DANE~\cite{shamir2014communication} by working as the local optimizer.
+The main factor which limits SVRG's applicability to client-based training is the high computational cost of periodically calculating the overall gradient $\bar{g}$.

-\item ADAM\cite{kingma2014adam}: Adam is an optimization algorithm based on SGD aiming to accelerate the convergence speed by adaptively tuning the learning rate.
-It was proposed in 2014.
-Before Adam, there already exists some algorithms trying to improve SGD through making use of the momentum of gradients such as SGDM\cite{qian1999momentum} (SGD with Momentum), AdaGrad\cite{duchi2011adaptive} and RMSProp\cite{tieleman2012coursera}.
-Adam combines the advantage of AdaGrad and RMSProp and makes use of both the first moment estimate and the second moment estimate.
-Its equations are shown as follow:
+\paragraph{\textbf{ADAM}} Adam is an optimization algorithm based on SGD aiming to accelerate the convergence speed by adaptively tuning the learning rate.
+It was proposed in 2014~\cite{kingma2014adam}.
+Before Adam, there already exists some algorithms trying to improve SGD through making use of the moment/momentum of gradients, such as SGD~with~Momentum~(SGDM)~\cite{qian1999momentum}, AdaGrad~\cite{duchi2011adaptive}, and RMSProp~\cite{RMSProp}.
+Adam combines the advantage of AdaGrad and RMSProp and uses both the first moment estimate and the second moment estimate.
+Its equations are given as follows:

-Here $m_t$ is the first moment estimate and $v_t$ is the second moment estimate. $\beta_1$ and $\beta_2$ are control parameters. $\hat{m}_t$ and $\hat{v}_t$ are the bias-corrected version of the moment estimates. $\epsilon$ is a small constant used to prevent division by zero.
-Experiments show that Adam can make the training process become faster and more stable.
-Since in the scenario of distributed learning on mobile devices, communication rounds may be limited, an efficient optimizer which can accelerate the training process may help a lot on the performance of the trained model.
-However, \cite{NIPS2017_7003} shows that on some special occasions, ADAM may fail to reach convergence.
+Here, $m_t$ is the first moment estimate and $v_t$ is the second moment estimate. $\beta_1,\beta_2 \in [0,1)$ are exponential decay rates for the moment estimates. $\hat{m}_t$ and $\hat{v}_t$ are the bias-corrected version of the moment estimates. $\epsilon$ is a small constant used to prevent division by zero.
+Experiments show that Adam can accelerate training.
+Considering that the number of communication rounds may be limited in client-based training, an efficient optimizer which can speed up the training process may help a lot.
+However, Wilson~\et~\cite{NIPS2017_7003} and Reddi~\et~\cite{sashank2018convergence} discovered that on some special occasions, ADAM may fail to reach convergence.
+This can be the main barrier for applying ADAM to client-based training.